EOSIO/eosjs-keygen/README.md

 # Repository

 The purpose of this library is for managing keys in local storage.
+This is designed to derive and cache keys but also needs a password manager to store a "root" key.
+This library does not have secure or password protected storage.
+It does however figure out permission hierarchies and is configurable enough to only store keys you feel are safe to store.

 General purpose cryptography is found in [eosjs-ecc](http://github.com/eosio/eosjs-ecc) library.
 Hierarchical deterministic key generation uses PrivateKey.getChildKey in eosjs-ecc.